-Visit the NYU Washington, DC Pinterest page for more photos of our residence halls!
+Visit the NYU Washington, DC Pinterest page for photos of the residence halls and to take a tour of the academic center!

-A full-time Residential Life Coordinator and other part-time Residential Life staff reside on-site to provide advice, guidance, support, programming, and activities.
+A full-time Residential Life Coordinator and other part-time Residential Life Administrators reside in NYU Washington, DC to provide advice, guidance, support, programming, and activities.
 The center is conveniently located near DC Metro and bus services, and just a short walk away from the White House, Smithsonian museums, and many spectacular monuments and memorials.

 ROOM TYPES & DESCRIPTIONS